 Frabill Trophy Haul Predator Fish Landing Net

 Another Frabill fish net that let you land those trophy fish day or night.
 The Frabill® Trophy Haul™ Predator Fish Landing Net.
 This net has a 72 inch sliding handle that adjusts to the perfect length.
 It also has a lighted module at the net junction to light up the landing zone, and a reflective hoop that helps you line it up with the trophy you are swooping in to net.
 The Trophy Haul system also has the conservation mesh to protect the fish from injury while being handled.About The Author Mike Mendenhall is the the founder of Mendenhall Outdoors.
 This website is an extension of the Mendenhall family’s lifestyle and passion for the great outdoors.
 Everything that they learn, and experience, along the way that they find may be valuable to our website visitors is on the site for you to enjoy.
 We highlight products and services that you might find interesting.
 We frequently receive free products from manufacturers to test.
 This does not drive our decision as to whether or not a product is featured or recommended.
 If you click a link on this page, then go on to make a purchase, we might receive a commission – at no extra cost to you, and does not impact the purchase price of any products that you may purchase.
-The Best Fish Net Landing Experience Awaits!
+The Best Fishing Net Fish Landing Experience Awaits!